 Scope of Payment Gateway in Rural India

-Since rural area was lagging behind, government made efforts, which is visible in the initiative to make one-lakh villages Digital villages over the next five years with Common Service Centres (CSCs).
-It, being public-private initiative, is aimed at offering excellent digital services to the villagers.
+Since the rural area was lagging behind, the government made efforts, which is visible in the initiative to make one-lakh villages Digital villages over the next five years with Common Service Centres (CSCs).
+It, being a public-private initiative, is aimed at offering excellent digital services to the villagers.

-With applications introduced by government like BHIM UPI, UPI, IPPB, M-payments & NFC payments in Rural India, the scope is quite expansive.
-Post-demonetisation, efforts have been made not only for urban India, but also for the rural part of it.
+With applications introduced by the government like BHIM UPI, UPI, IPPB, M-payments & NFC payments in Rural India, the scope is quite expansive.
+Post-demonetisation, efforts have been made not only for urban India but also for the rural part of it.

-The digital sector is known to evolve with the advancing technology to get better with time and make it much easier for the masses to carry out tasks...
+Contribution to Digital Villages – Advancing Bharat The digital sector is known to evolve with the advancing technology to get better with time...